Human Adaptation to Climate Change in the Face of Forest Megadisturbances

 A critical first step in investigating this question is identifying knowledge gaps and information needs.
 The team will pursue the following objectives:

 - Inventory the various ways that humans have been represented in models of climate impacts on terrestrial ecosystems;

 - Evaluate these approaches for their potential application in forest systems; and

 - Assess climate impact information needs among land management and socio-economic development organizations and agencies that seek to assist forest managers and forest-dependent communities with adaptation planning.

 With a focus on the U.S. Great Lakes and Pacific Northwest regions, where sophisticated downscaled climate models project increasing wildfire, insect, disease, storm and droughtrelated stress in forests, the team will synthesize published research and research-inprogress and engage decision-makers in discussions of current and potential future information needs.

-Alexandra Paige Fischer - School of Natural Resources and Environment
+Alexandra Paige Fischer - School for Environment and Sustainability